Overall Score: 19 based on 11 data points

 • A significant proportion of recent income was derived from major grant makers and there are significant future grants due to be received

-• The Board appears to be well diversified in terms of age and gender and dynamic in terms of composition
+• The Board appears to be dynamic in terms of composition

 Financial issues to consider: